ddd-crew/como-prep-canvas/README.md

 ### 5.2 The Group

 #### 5.2.1 Behavioural Patterns
-A Behavioural Pattern for the group is a consistent (at least 3x observed), observable action or dynamic brought by at least 3 different participants that (might) influence the interaction or the modeling process.
+A Behavioural Pattern for the group is a consistent (at least 3x observed), observable action or dynamic brought by at least 3 different participants that (might) influence the interaction or the modelling process.

 Following the principles of behaviorism, we focus on observable actions: what an organism does, or what another organism observes it doing.
 We want to identify these repeatable actions within the group, because if one participant is showing a behaviour we do not want to address that in the group, only when the patterns is part of the group do we want to address is so we can try to not make it derail th collaboration and outcome of a session.